artperrin/facial-detection-case-study/README.md

 |      100       | 26.1 % |

 I chose to stay with the automatic mode, but I'll need to do more tests if the dataset is changed.

+***Edit: I added an export option in the test_model.py script to see where the errors are, and the only errors are false positives on female faces.
+Even if there are already more images of women in the "unknow" dataset and in the Emma Stone's, it seems that I need to gahter even more.***

 ## Credits